 When students are exposed to potentially contaminated blood during a course or clinical experience, they should seek care immediately.
-Ideally the person would start Post Exposure Prophylaxis (PEP) within 2 hours of exposure, unless contraindicated.
-Per the Centers for Disease Control (CDC):
+Ideally the person should start Post Exposure Prophylaxis (PEP) within 2 hours of exposure, unless contra-indicated.

+Per the Center for Disease Control (CDC):

-- PEP (post-exposure prophylaxis) means taking medicine to prevent HIV after a possible exposure.
+- PEP means taking medicine to prevent HIV after a possible exposure.
 PEP should be used only in emergency situations and must be started within 72 hours after a recent possible exposure to HIV to be effective. - The sooner you start PEP, the better. - If you are prescribed PEP, you will need to take it daily for 28 days.
-PEP is safe but may cause side effects like nausea in some people. - In almost all cases, these side effects can be treated and are not life-threatening.
+PEP is safe but may cause side effects like nausea in some people. - In almost all cases, these side effects can be treated and are not life threatening.